 BA (Melbourne), MA (Monash), PhD (Cambridge), FAHA

-Stuart Macintyre is an Emeritus Laureate Professor of the University of Melbourne.
+Stuart Macintyre was an Emeritus Laureate Professor of the University of Melbourne.
 He held the Ernest Scott chair of history from 1999 to 2014 and was Dean of the Faculty of Arts from 1999 to 2006.
 He served from 2007 to 2009 as President of the Academy.

-His research spans several fields.
+His research spanned several fields.
 Initially he worked in British labour and social history, and as a research fellow in Cambridge he wrote two monographs, A Proletarian Science (1980) and Little Moscows (1980).
 After returning to Australia in that year he worked principally in Australian history.

 His publications on labour and political history include thematic studies, biographies, a study of Post-War Reconstruction, the first volume of a history of communism and two edited volumes, one with John Faulkner on the Federal Parliamentary Labor Party, and the other with Joe Isaacs on the Federal arbitration system,